markaltmann/markaltmann.github.io/_posts/2020-04-13-Portfolio-Rebalancing.md

 1. Classic Rebalancing
 2. Cash Flow Rebalancing

-The main difference is, that you only buy, and not sell any asset position in the cash flow approach.
-Check out the following picture for details:
+The main difference is, that you only buy and not sell any assets in the cash flow approach.
+The classic rebalancing approach works with selling/buying at the same time to reach the target distribution.
+Check out the following picture for explanation:

 ![Portfolio Rebalancing](/assets/images/cash-flow-rebalancing-en.jpg){:class="img-responsive"}